-- the free space around the unit to avoid overheating - the mounting surface's structure and strength, with regard to the weight of the equipment - any mounting surface vibration that might damage the equipment - hidden electrical wires that might be damaged when drilling holes
+- The free space around the unit to allow for adequate cooling. - The mounting surface's structure and strength, with regard to the weight of the equipment. - Any mounting surface vibration that might damage the equipment. - Hidden electrical wires that might be damaged when drilling holes.